pymor/pymor/docs/source/tutorial_projection.md

 to project, a reduced basis for the {attr}`~pymor.operators.interface.Operator.range` (test) space and a reduced basis for the {attr}`~pymor.operators.interface.Operator.source` (ansatz) space of the {{ Operator }}.
-If no projection for one of these spaces shall be performed, {}`None` is passed.
-Since we are performing Galerkin-projection, where test space into which the residual is projected is the same as the ansatz space in which the solution is determined, we pass {}`basis` twice when projecting {}`fom.operator`.
-Note that {}`fom.rhs` only takes scalars as input, so we do not need to project anything in the ansatz space.
+If no projection for one of these spaces shall be performed, `None` is passed.
+Since we are performing Galerkin-projection, where test space into which the residual is projected is the same as the ansatz space in which the solution is determined, we pass `basis` twice when projecting `fom.operator`.
+Note that `fom.rhs` only takes scalars as input, so we do not need to project anything in the ansatz space.

 If we check the result,